Deanthropomorphising NLP: Can a Language Model Be Conscious?: Anthropomorphisation in NLP

-\item [\textbf{Non-Anthropomorphic:}] Any language which correctly describes the functioning of a model without inferring human capabilites. \\ \item [\textbf{Ambiguous Anthropomorphism:}] Language which correctly describes the functioning of a model, but in a way that could be inferred as the model having human capabilities (i.e., by a non-expert). \\ \item [\textbf{Explicit Anthropomorphism:}] Language that is unambiguously and erroneously used to infer a model possesses human capabilities. \end{description}
+\textbf{Non-Anthropomorphic:} Any language which correctly describes the functioning of a model without implying human capabilites.

+\textbf{Ambiguous Anthropomorphism:} Language which correctly describes the functioning of a model, but in a way that could be understood as the model having human capabilities (i.e., by a non-expert).

+\textbf{Explicit Anthropomorphism:} Language that is unambiguously and erroneously used to claim a model possesses human capabilities.

 Table \ref{tab:anthro} demonstrates three sets of three examples of increasing levels of anthropomorphic language.
 We have shown this across three common areas where this type of language is used, namely `training', `prediction' and `generation'.
-In each case we present a typical non-anthropomorphic way of describing the methodological step, a description which correctly describes the process, but could be mistaken for anthropomorphic language (ambiguous) and a statement that is dangerously anthropomorphic and incorrectly infers human characteristics on a model.
+In each case we present a typical non-anthropomorphic way of describing the methodological step, a description which correctly describes the process, but could be mistaken for anthropomorphic language (ambiguous) and a statement that is explicitly anthropomorphic and incorrectly implies human characteristics on a model.
 These are included as a guide for researchers to critically evaluate their own language when writing model descriptions.
 Whilst researchers should clearly avoid the style of explicit anthropomorphism, they may wish to mix non-anthropomorphic and ambiguous anthropomorphism where the latter is sufficiently well explained to remove the potential for misunderstanding by a non-expert reader.